 Ann (centre) came to work for Be Well via Walking Netball and Dancercise.
 You always know when Ann is in the office as the volume of chat and tea drunk both increase exponentially.
 Her official role is keeping the databases for Walking for Health and Be Well “straight” but she’s always prepared to turn her hand to whatever is needed.

-Arthur runs our Whaley Bridge Walking Football sessions, leads a Walking for Health walk and takes charge of our Walking Rounders session when its happening.
+Arthur runs our Whaley Bridge Walking Football sessions, leads a Walking for Health walk and even takes charge of our Walking Rounders session when its happening.
 Volunteers like him don’t grow on trees and we’re glad to have him and his second in command, Paul, who fills in when Arthur is out of the country watching cricket.

 Our bubbliest team member, Kirsti does all things Dance for Be Well from seated dance to inter-generational sessions which bring together our youngest and our least young customers.
 She’s often to be found dancing round the office and her positive outlook lifts everyone who meets her.